Entropy675/Vale/readme.txt

 Technical:
 - HUD system/GUI system
 - Raytracing
+- Material system
 - Performance overhaul | lots of different ways, ex:
                        | z-buffer for occlusion
                        | switching to matricies for all calculations, simd wrapper?
                        | research optimizations in cache memory access & how memory is moved to gpu